dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

       }, user as string);

     if (!u || !u.length) {
-      throw new OperonNotAuthorizedError("User does not exist", 403);
+      throw new DBOSNotAuthorizedError("User does not exist", 403);
     }

     // NOTE: Validate credentials against database